 4. Review your To Do list

-The problem is that some of the tasks are massive like ‘Write ebook’.
+The problem is that some of the tasks on my list are massive like ‘Write ebook’.
 Some are tiny like ‘Change my username’ and some just don’t mean anything any more like ‘KDP Select’.
 What’s that about?
 Am I supposed to research what it is, register the ebook I haven’t written yet or something else?

 Use your hour to get to grips with your tasks.
 If you are electronically minded, transfer all your paper notes into a task management app.
 Break down the big tasks so you can see what is realistically involved.
-Prioritise.
+Prioritize.
 Add dates and deadlines, then set reminders.
 If you need to manage other people’s work as well, stick their tasks on your list too.
 (Quire does all this, by the way.)